 — Anthony DeCandido, Partner, RSM

 The growing emphasis on sustainable, socially responsible and mission-related investing has raised expectations for middle market private equity fund managers to show greater transparency on environmental, social, and governance (ESG) issues.
-A push for ESG policy development and reporting of nonfinancial issues is apparent in ongoing portfolio management, as well as in M&A due diligence for both buy-side and sell-side transactions.
+A push for ESG policy development and reporting of financial and nonfinancial issues is apparent in ongoing portfolio management, as well as in M&A due diligence for both buy-side and sell-side transactions.
 This equates to smart business, as there is overwhelming evidence having a strong ESG proposition can increase a portfolio company’s valuation.

 The prioritization of ESG by private equity firms is happening organically too, as investment managers realize the business value of tracking ESG for raising capital and attracting top diverse talent, according to RSM’s ESG advisory services practice.
 More general partners (GPs) are voluntarily becoming signatories of internationally recognized commitments, such as the United Nations’ Principles for Responsible Investment (PRI), as a public pledge to include ESG factors in investment decision-making and active ownership.

-“Private equity funds that want to differentiate themselves in today’s increasingly competitive market should focus on aligning their investment practices and corporate structures with ESG goals,” says Anthony DeCandido, a partner in RSM’s ESG advisory services practice.
+“Private equity funds that want to differentiate themselves in today’s increasingly competitive market should focus on aligning their investment practices with ESG goals,” says Anthony DeCandido, a partner in RSM’s ESG advisory services practice.
 With so much riding on outcomes, it may be worthwhile for middle market fund managers to create a custom playbook for their firm.
 While it requires commitment and there are many considerations, the potential impact cannot be underestimated.

 “GPs who can articulate ESG best practices and show how they are walking the walk, meaning embedding it into the firm’s core business activities including corporate culture, will be viewed as influential leaders in the industry and more attractive to institutional investors,” says DeCandido, who is also financial services senior analyst at the firm.